This tutorial will show how to run Gradle Enterprise on Amazon’s Elastic Kubernetes Service, EKS.

 NAME: ge LAST DEPLOYED: Wed Jul 13 04:08:35 2022 NAMESPACE: gradle-enterprise STATUS: deployed REVISION: 1 TEST SUITE: None

-3. Wait for Gradle Enterprise to start
+3. Start Gradle Enterprise

 You can see the status of Gradle Enterprise starting up by examining its pods.